OrionQuest/Nova/_sources/viewer.txt

     cd build/
     ln -s ../Projects/Nova_Examples/opengl/example/nova.conf .
     ln -s ../Projects/Nova_Examples/opengl/example/fonts/ .
+    ln -s ../Projects/Nova_Examples/opengl/plugins/Grid/shaders/ .

-The viewer supports a plugin-based architecture, in the sense that every project can define its own plugin on how to view the generated data.
-While this does place the burden on the developer to write a separate plugin per project, it does have the nice benefit of moving away from hard coding things in some master file.
+The viewer uses the modern GL pipeline and supports a plugin-based architecture, in the sense that every project can define its own plugin on how to view the generated data.
+While this does place the burden on the developer to write a separate plugin per project, it has the nice benefit of moving away from hard coding things in some master file.